great-anaphylaxis/um-ilang/README.md

-# UMIHS Maroon Ink
+# UMIHS
-The repository for the UMIHS Maroon Ink Blog.
+The repository for the UMIHS.

 ## About
-A public code repository for the Maroon Ink website.
-Unfortunately, it is still under development, but you can view the curent state of the website here: [Maroon Ink website](https://umilang.web.app/)<br>
+A public code repository for the UM Ilang Highschool website.
+Unfortunately, it is still under development, but you can view the curent state of the website here: [UMIHS website](https://umilang.web.app/)<br>

 ## To Do's
 - [X] Permission from a teacher in UM